vcsjones/vcsjones.dev/_posts/2016-11-29-making-sense-of-dotnet-cli.md

 however, is at 1.1.0 as of writing.

 In short, `dotnet --version` **is the version of the tooling**.
-If you want the version of the runtime, then `dotnet` is the correct option.
+If you want the version of the Core Host, then `dotnet` is the correct option.
 It will print something like this:

 > Microsoft .NET Core Shared Framework Host